Summer Garden Bird Survey 2021

 Over the period 2014 - 2016 the Bird Club ran a Garden Bird Survey.
 It consisted of two winter and two summer surveys.
-After a break of three years the question of recommencing it was put to members who indicated a strong interest leading to the 2019/20 winter survey,followed immediately by this summer survey.
-Thus the surveying is a rolling programme over a five year cycle.
+After a break of three years it recommenced with teh 2019/20 winter survey, followed immediately by the 2020 summer survey.
+This 2021 survey forms part of a rolling programme over a five year cycle.

-We asked that you note the bird species feeding or foraging in your garden from Sunday 8th March – Saturday 3rd October.
+We ask that you note the bird species feeding or foraging in your garden from Sunday 7th March – Saturday 2nd October.
 We will discover which species of birds make most use of gardens in the county during the summer months, find out whether new species are coming into gardens and whether the regular species are making more or less use of the gardens.

 Key elements of the survey: